codio/site/source/docs/tuts/author/overview.html.md

 full_width: true
 ---

+[IAN - in the bullet links below, please make apprporiate links to detail pages]

 A Codio project can have a single Guide.
 Within that Guide you can have as many sections as you like.

 To create a new Guide, or to edit an existing one, go to the 'Tools->Edit Guide' menu option.